Phillip C. DeLong: Early life and World War II

 Phillip C. DeLong was born on July 9, 1919, in Jackson, Michigan.
 DeLong joined the Marine Corps on March 26, 1942.
 In December, he was commissioned as a second lieutenant and earned his flying wings.
-By August of 1943, DeLong was assigned to Marine Fighting Squadron 212 (VMF-212) in the Solomon Islands.
+By August 1943, DeLong was assigned to Marine Fighting Squadron 212 (VMF-212) in the Solomon Islands.
 By late-October, VMF-212 was based at Barakoma Airfield.
 About one month later, the squadron moved to Torokina Airfield.

 In the Solomon Islands, First Lieutenant DeLong flew the F4U Corsair and participated in bomber escort missions at Rabaul and Bougainville, where he shot down enemy planes which were attempting to down friendly bombers.
 These missions inflicted a great amount of damage on Japanese held airfields, shorelines, and ships.
 He also volunteered for strafing missions against heavily defended Japanese positions.

 On February 15, 1944, Lieutenant DeLong was on an aerial patrol providing overwatch for friendly troops landing on Green Island.
 When Japanese bombers were located approaching friendly ships, DeLong unhesitatingly flew through American anti-aircraft fire to engage the enemy planes.
 DeLong personally shot down three enemy planes and helped prevent the bombers from inflicting damage on our ships.

 By mid-February, Lieutenant DeLong had downed eight Japanese planes and established himself as a flying ace.
 He also claimed to have probably downed a ninth enemy plane and he damaged two others.
 DeLong continued flying combat missions over the Bismarck Archipelago until April.
 DeLong was credited with downing a total of 11 2/3 enemy aircraft during the war.
 He was awarded a total of four Distinguished Flying Crosses.